almosenja/Safety-BIM-Vision/README.md

 * history_data - for non-real-time monitoring

 Both of the tables are formatted as follows:
-> * person_id (int): object tracker id
+> - person_id (int): object tracker id
-> * cam_id (int): camera id
+> - cam_id (int): camera id
-> * floor (int): camera location floor
+> - floor (int): camera location floor
-> * datetime (varchar): data collection time
+> - datetime (varchar): data collection time
-> * x_location (int): BIM x coordinate after projection
+> - x_location (int): BIM x coordinate after projection
-> * y_location (int): BIM y coordinate after projection
+> - y_location (int): BIM y coordinate after projection
-> * classification (int): worker safety catogory
+> - classification (int): worker safety catogory

 ### 3. BIM visualization module
-This study utilize Autodesk Revit as the BIM module.
-Revit has a built-in visual programming interface, namely Dynamo, which we used to preprocess data from the database and then visualize it.
+This study utilizes Autodesk Revit for the BIM module.
+Revit includes a built-in visual programming interface, Dynamo, which we employed for preprocessing data from the database and subsequent visualization.

-The dynamo code images can be seen in:
+The images of the Dynamo code can be viewed at:
 * `BIM_module/DYNAMO_real_time_data_visualization.png` for real-time data
 * `BIM_module/DYNAMO_historical_data_visualization.png` for non-real-time data

 ## Dataset
 The object detection dataset contains 3,455 images and randomly split into training, validation, and testing datasets with ratios of 83, 12, and 5%.
-The dataset has been trained using YOLOv8m, the weight file is `vision_module/weights/worker_detection.pt`

 The labeling class includes:
 > * w - worker only